 2017 also saw a huge increase in the commoditization of ransomware.
 Ransomware-as-a-service and malware-as-a-service can now be purchased on the dark web in addition to a service known as fully undetected that allows cybercriminals to upload code and malware to an analysis service for a fee.
 Upon completion of the analysis service, uploaders receive a report detailing whether commercial security technologies can detect it, allowing for refinement of the malware to better defeat security tools employed by a targeted organization.

-Not all trends were new.
 Security ‘housekeeping’ suffered significantly in 2017.
 Inefficient/ineffective patching and failure to sunset potentially vulnerable legacy apps and processes contributed to the vast number of exploits that targeted known vulnerabilities.
 WannaCry targeted vulnerabilities for which the respective vendors had already released a patch.
 On its heels, Petya targeted the same fixable vulnerability.

 - Evaluate the gaps that exist in the current security controls and processes.